voxel51/api-js/README.md

 ```

-## Promise Chain Example
+## Asynchronous Execution

-This library is ES6+ Promise-compliant.
-The following shows a non-`async/await`
+This library is ES6+ Promise-compliant, so you can use it to interact
+asynchronously with the API server.
+For example, the following code shows how
-example of a data upload request:
+to perform an asynchronous data upload request:

 ```js
 api.uploadData('/path/to/video.mp4').then(function(res) {
   // res contains the JSON response;